kc-diabeat/ZelthyAppsBoilerPlate/Zelthy Cloud/Environment 1/App1/app_setup.md

 > An app in Zelthy Cloud is a set of workflows divided among a set of User Roles.
 The
 > workflows are supported by a data storage mechanism.

-Accordingly, when the app is successfully it will have two boilerplate folders:
+Accordingly, when the app is successfully launched it will have two boilerplate folders:
 - Database
 - Workflows